croz-ltd/klokwrk-project/tool/klokwrk-tool-gradle-source-repack/README.md

 ### Hidden options
 Several hidden options are not displayed in the help message.
 These options should not be used in normal circumstances but are helpful for testing and debugging.
-None of these options does have a short option variant.
+None of these options does have a short variant.

 - `--gradle-distribution-dir-url` - URL to the directory where Gradle distribution resides.
 Default is `"https://services.gradle.org/distributions/"`.
 - `--download-dir` - Directory where downloaded files are placed.
-Default is a current directory, a directory from where the tool was started.
+Default is a current directory (a directory from where the tool was started).
 - `--repackDir` - Directory where the archive with repacked sources will be placed.
 It defaults to `~/.gradle/caches/${ this.gradleVersion }/generated-gradle-jars` if that directory exists, or to the current working directory otherwise.